I'm an American

 Among the most important of USCIS’s missions is promoting citizenship instruction and fostering civic integration.
 Today the agency accomplishes this mission through a variety of print, multimedia, and digital resources, such as the online Citizenship Resource Center.
 USCIS’s current efforts follow a long history of Immigration and Naturalization Service (INS) citizenship awareness campaigns.

 The INS gained authority to promote citizenship education in 1918 and over the course of the twentieth century it experimented with novel methods for making immigrants, as well as other Americans, aware of the advantages and duties of American citizenship.
 In 1940 these efforts took the shape of the I’M AN AMERICAN radio program presented by INS and broadcast over the NBC Radio Network.
-The USCIS History Library holds copies of several scripts from the show.
+The USCIS Historical Library holds copies of several scripts from the show.

 I’M AN AMERICAN debuted on May 4th, 1940 on NBC’s Red Network with the goal of promoting patriotism and citizenship through interviews with newly naturalized Americans.